Yordan Alvarez Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.85).
+- The Padres' 3.83 team ERA ranks fourth among all MLB pitching staffs.

-- Padres pitchers combine to give up 155 home runs (1.1 per game), the seventh-fewest in the league.
+- Padres pitchers combine to allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).

-- In his last time out on Sunday, the lefty went six scoreless innings against the San Francisco Giants while surrendering three hits.
+- The righty's most recent appearance came on Sunday against the San Francisco Giants, when he went six scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.